QiduFu/SQLDatabasesWithPython/README.md

-# Extract From and Organize Data Into Databases
+# Organize and Store Data Into Normalized Databases
 By Qidu(Quentin) Fu

 ## Outline